zitadel/zitadel/site/docs/administrate/03-projects.en.md

 With ZITADEL it is possible to give third parties (other organisations) the possibility to manage certain roles on their own.
 As a service provider, you will find this feature useful, as it allows you to establish a self-service culture for your business customers.

 The owner of a project can grant (some would say "delegate") certain roles or all roles to another organisation.
-The target organisaton can then indipendently manage the assignment of their users to  the role within the [granted project](administrate#Project_vs_granted_Project).
+The target organization can then indipendently manage the assignment of their users to  the role within the [granted project](administrate#Project_vs_granted_Project).

 **Authorizations**